 Previously I’ve taken Play the Past’s readers through an overview of Operation LAPIS and an in-depth look at the collaborative immersion element that lies at the heart of practomimetic instruction as our UConn team designs it.
 This week I’m going to walk you through another key component of Operation LAPIS: the Carta Collectonis (collection sheet).

 Love it or hate it, the “grind” is ingrained in the RPG (and now MMO) genre — and has been for a very long time.
+Even the games in RageZone, some games are needing some grind moments that is essential in order to win more!
 My earliest recollection of willingly committing myself to a grind was collecting 255 rupees in The Legend of Zelda in order to purchase the Blue Ring.
 This item, as I’m sure you’ll recall, reduced incoming damage by ½.
 Knowing how difficult the dungeons were going to become, having that buff against damage was vital to my success at achieving the victory conditions in the game.

 Not long after Zelda, my next most vivid recollection of a grind came about six hours into the original Final Fantasy.
+Longer that the time I spent playing casino games online and having fun and winning money.
 When you reach the elf kingdom, there is a very powerful item for sale (the silver sword – 4000 coins).
 Now, the problem here is that a purse containing 4000 coins is unheard of at this stage in the game.
 The solution?
 A clearing to the east of the town that spawns ogres, who, for whatever reason, carry around quite a large amount of money.
 They are also very difficult to defeat and they have an added bonus of rollin’ with giant scorpions that poison you (and thus require expensive antidote potions to cure).
 So as an eager 7 year old, I sat down and decided that I was going to spend the four or so hours that it would take grinding ogres in order to purchase the silver sword.
 Having reached 4000 coins, I bought my fighter the sword and continued on my main quest of slaying the Earth Lich.

 Why was I willing to do this?
 At age 7?
 Because I knew that taking part in the grind would help me achieve the victory conditions down the road.
 It’s why we’ll grind endlessly in LOTRO or WOW; that gear that comes from running the instances over and over again helps achieve future victory conditions.
 (Although, when the carrot gets moved on you mid-grind, it kills the incentive — I’m looking at you, Cryptic, changing the number of emblems to receive the Nebula-class starship from 200 to 500!)